- Chart

 Core Business Areas

-- Brand Licensing and Merchandising: Licensing of the Ferrari brand for various products, including apparel, accessories, and theme parks.
-Generating revenue from sales and royalties.
+- Licensing and Merchandising: Revenue generation through licensing of the Ferrari brand for various products, including apparel, accessories, and experiences, as well as operating Ferrari Stores and theme parks.

 Leadership and Structure